 Trainer kites are much smaller than full-size kites.
 The purpose is to learn to handle a smaller kite before you advance to a larger kite.

 As you can imagine, the consequences of making common beginner errors on a small trainer kite is very different than making the same errors on a much larger, more powerful kite.
 We highly recommend learning on a trainer kite before advancing to a full-size kite.

 - Full-size kites range from 7m to 17m

 - Popular full-size kite ranges from 9m to 13m

 - 13m = 13 square meters

 - The most popular size trainer kites are much smaller at only 2m to 3.5m

-3.5m Trainer Kite vs a 13m Inflatable full-size kite.
-(4 times the size!) - That's a HUGE difference in power!
+3.5m Trainer Kite vs a 13m Inflatable Full-Size Kite, which is 4 times the size! - That's a HUGE difference in power!

 Will I Still Want My Trainer After I Purchase a Full Size Kite?

 Trainer kites are great for learning, but also fun for those who don't have the set-up time for a full-size kite.
 Most of our customers still use their trainer kites for recreational use even after purchasing a full-size kite.